Business consulting services

 PSM is not often used and there are also no published TP 'safe harbours'.

-- Large taxpayers (legal entities with total income exceeding EUR 50 million or amount of taxes paid exceeding EUR 1 million for the last 4 consecutive quarters) have the opportunity to conclude APA with the State Fiscal Service of Ukraine.
+- Large taxpayers (legal entities with total income exceeding EUR 50 million or amount of taxes paid exceeding EUR 1,5 million for the last 4 consecutive quarters) have opportunity to conclude APA with the State Fiscal Service of Ukraine.

-- Applications can be made for future transactions on a unilateral, bilateral or multilateral basis for a period of up to five years (with a possible extension).
+- Applications can be made for future transactions on unilateral, bilateral or multilateral basis for a period up to 5 years (with a possible extension).
 APA may be also applied retrospectively for periods preceding the date of its conclusion.

 - Ukrainian legislation does not specify any fee for APA.
 Taxpayers may apply to the tax authorities for preliminary consideration of APA.
 The decision on whether such application is would be taken into consideration is expected within 60 days.